vendia/blog/pages/industry-manufacturing-new.md

   - type: Columns
     intro:
-      text: Whether you GTM as high-end or low-tech, food-based or pharmaceutical, Vendia Share gives you visibility, immutable entity traceability, and transparent auditability throughout the product's journey and chain of custody — even deep into your sub-tiers.
+      text: Whether you GTM as high-end or low-tech, food-based or pharmaceutical, Vendia Share gives you supplier transparency, product traceability, and complete data governance across your value chain, partners, and your partners' partners.
       title: Identify bottlenecks and minimize disruptions
     theme: light
     maxColumns: "4"